 Shop UNICEF Market for holiday gifts

 Every day, UNICEF Market artisans are hard at work, preserving handcrafting traditions that have supported their families and communities for centuries.
-Their handmade goods are intrinsically beautiful or whimsical, like the holiday ornaments handcrafted by Peruvian ceramicist Anita Contreras.
+Their handmade goods are intrinsically beautiful, like the holiday ornaments handcrafted by Peruvian ceramicist Anita Contreras.
 They are also beloved by UNICEF Market shoppers because proceeds from every purchase go towards supporting UNICEF's programs for children.

 Watch the video below for a sneak peek into Contreras's ceramic studio, then check out the wide array of gifts — from jewelry to Mexican handblown glass to gorgeous Alpaca woolens — that are ready to ship out from UNICEF Market's Holiday Collection.
 There's something for everyone on your list and each and every gift gives back to the world's children!

 Dedicate a UNICEF Inspired Gift to a loved one

 What do you get for that friend who has everything?
 Or for anyone who cares about children?
 UNICEF Inspired Gifts are supplies — blankets and winter clothes to keep children who live in a refugee camp warm, exercise books and pencils for children desperate to learn, lifesaving nutrition for those suffering from severe acute malnutrition, and more — that you can send to a child or children in need in honor of a friend or loved one.

 To order, all you have to do is choose a gift, personalize a holiday card or write an e-greeting, then hit "send."
 UNICEF takes it from there — notifying your recipient that you've given a lifesaving gift in his or her name as your shipment of vital supplies is delivered — by car, helicopter, motorcycle, bike, donkey or canoe — to let children in some of the world's hardest-to-reach places know they are not forgotten.